astramind-ai/Pulsar/README.md

 ## Getting Started

-After installation, you can can launch the [Pulsar UI](https://github.com/astramind-ai/PulsarUIReleases).
+After installation, you can launch the [Pulsar UI](https://github.com/astramind-ai/PulsarUIReleases).
 Here are some quick steps to get you started:

 1. **Choose or Create an AI Character**: Select from our predefined characters or create your own.
 2. **Start a Conversation**: Begin interacting with your chosen AI character.